List of Bedfordshire County Cricket Club grounds

 Bedfordshire County Cricket Club was established on 3 November 1899.
-Prior to that a county club had existed, with the side competing in the first Minor Counties Championship in 1895.
-The newly established side has competed in the Minor Counties Championship since 1900, in the Minor Counties Trophy since it was established in 1983, and in the Minor Counties Twenty20 Competition sine its establishment in 2015.
+Prior to that a county club had existed, with the team competing in the first Minor Counties Championship in 1895.
+The newly established team has competed in the Minor Counties Championship since 1900, in the Minor Counties Trophy since it was established in 1983, and in the Minor Counties Twenty20 Competition sine its establishment in 2015.
 (Note: The Minor Counties were renamed the National Counties ahead of the 2020 cricket season.)
 It also played List A cricket between 1967 and 2005.
 The county has used a number of home grounds during this period.

 The county's first home minor counties fixture in 1895 was against Hertfordshire at Bedford School.
 Their first home List A match came 72 years later against Northamptonshire in the 1967 Gillette Cup at Wardown Park, Luton.
-The side have played the majority of their minor counties fixtures at Bedford School and Wardown Park.
+The team have played the majority of their minor counties fixtures at Bedford School and Wardown Park.